 UNLV Program that fast-tracks pathway to becoming a teacher sees success

 The effort to fill teaching positions in our schools continues.

 Educator shortages are leading to teacher burnout, and students are also feeling the impact.

 A UNLV program is meant to get teachers into our classrooms at a time when they’re needed the most….

 Thank you for your interest in UNLV’s NV-EPIC-supported PPP program.
 This program has been supported by funding from a Nevada Department of Education grant which will end mid-2024.

 If you are interested in pursuing the Paraprofessional Pathway Project (PPP) as your route to attaining your educational goals, please fill out the form below.

 Questions?
 We’re here to help!

-Send us a message via the contact form at the bottom of this page.
+Send us a message via the contact form below.